GunayAghalarli/signatur-its-task/README.md

    - The script identifies the region with the maximum overlap, where plates frequently appear.

 4. **Visualization:**
    - For each camera, a colorized heatmap is generated.
-The heatmap highlights regions with more plate overlaps with brighter colors.
+The heatmap highlights regions with more plate overlaps with blue color and unused parts of the canvas is white color.

 5. **Performance Tracking:**
    - The script tracks and prints the time taken for different stages (fetching data, processing coordinates, generating the heatmap).